-Commencing Fall 2021, all IMDA Graduate students will be required to take 39 credits of studio courses to fulfill their MFA.
+All IMDA Graduate students will be required to take a minimum of 39 credits of studio courses to fulfill their MFA.
 Required courses that count toward this total are:

-- ART610 Introduction to Intermedia and Innovation Seminar (2 x 2 credits) - ART640 Intermedia Studio Seminar (2 x 4 credits) - ART740 Advanced Intermedia Studio Seminar (2 x 4 credits) - ART642 Media Based Installation Studio (4 credits) - ART 792 Thesis and Exhibition Preparation (2 credits) - ART 799 Graduate Thesis Exhibition (8 credits)
+- ART 610 Introduction to Intermedia and Innovation Seminar (2 credits) - ART 640 Intermedia Studio Seminar (2 x 4 credits) - ART 740 Advanced Intermedia Studio Seminar (2 x 4 credits) - ART 642 Media Based Installation Studio (4 credits, offered every other Spring semester) - ART 792 Thesis and Exhibition Preparation (2 credits) - ART 799 Graduate Thesis Exhibition (8 credits)

-These required courses make up 34 credits of your 39 studio credit total.
+These required courses make up 32 credits of your 39 studio credit total.

-You must complete 5 more elective studio credits out of your remaining 18 elective credits to fulfill the studio requirement.
+You must complete a minimum of 7 more elective studio credits out of your remaining 16 elective credits to fulfill the studio requirement.
+(ART 692 is the designated Independent Study Number for studio credits.)